-Any supplier - who is a registered operator - who supplies taxable goods or services is required to issue the recipient with a tax invoice or fiscal tax invoice within 30 days from the date of such supply.
-It is unlawful to issue more than one tax invoice for each taxable supply.
-If a recipient loses the original tax invoice, the supplier may provide a copy clearly marked “copy”.
+Finance Act Number 7 of 2021 amended the definition of Tax Invoice to a Fiscal Tax Invoice.
+The effective date for the issuance of Fiscal tax invoices is 1 January 2022.
+A Fiscal Tax Invoice is a tax invoice printed from a fiscal device used by a registered operator with the words ‘Fiscal Tax Invoice’ being prominent, bearing all the required features as detailed in Section 20 of the VAT Act.
+Any supplier - who is a registered operator - who supplies taxable goods or services is required to issue the recipient with a fiscal tax invoice within 30 days from the date of such supply.
+It is unlawful to issue more than one fiscal tax invoice for each taxable supply.
+If a recipient loses the original fiscal tax invoice, the supplier may provide a copy clearly marked “copy”.

 Why input tax may be disallowed

-In some cases clients claim input tax using invoices, which do not contain all the necessary features of a tax invoice or a fiscal tax invoice.
+In some cases clients claim input tax using invoices, which do not contain all the necessary features of a fiscal tax invoice.
 This results in such invoices being disallowed for input tax purposes.
 It is, therefore, vital that our valued clients should check and ensure that the invoices being issued by their suppliers contain all the salient features as listed below.

 Period within which input tax may be claimed

-A VAT input tax claim will only be allowed when a tax invoice or a fiscal tax invoice containing all the above stated features has been provided within the period the registered operator is required to furnish a return or 12 months from the date of invoice, whichever is the longer period.
+A VAT input tax claim will only be allowed when a fiscal tax invoice containing all the above stated features has been provided within the period the registered operator is required to furnish a return or 12 months from the date of invoice, whichever is the longer period.

 Statutory requirement to maintain records